Near Olivehurst in Yuba County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Hock Farm (approx. 2 miles away); Sutter's Hock Farm (approx. 2.9 miles away); Chinese Rock Wall (approx. 6.1 miles away); Bok Kai Temple (approx. 6.1 miles away); Davis Hotel (approx. 6.1 miles away); Lord Sholto Douglas (approx. 6.1 miles away); New Mecklenberg (approx. 6.1 miles away); Mission Building (approx. 6.1 miles away).

 Regarding Marysville Migrant Labor Campsite.
 A marker for the Arboga Japanese Relocation Center, California State Historical Landmark No. 934, has been created.
-The marker has been on display at the Marysville Buddhist Temple at B Street and 4th Street, but is currently (June, 2013) in storage awaiting the construction of a school
+The marker has been on display at the Marysville Buddhist Temple at B Street and 4th Street, but is currently (June, 2013) in storage awaiting the

 Also see . . .
 Plaque marks WWII internment - Appeal - Democrat.
 An expanse of land at Broadway Road and Feather River Boulevard in Olivehurst was what the Penryn resident called home for two months in 1942.
 After the bombing of Pearl Harbor, his family was assigned to the Arboga Assembly Center before being herded to Tulelake Internment Camp in Modoc County.
 (Submitted on June 14, 2013, by Barry Swackhamer of San Jose, California.)